ArneMeier/timeline/README.md

 # timeline
 LaTeX package for showing timelines

-Details can be found in the Documentation
+Details can be found in the Documentation (manual.tex / manual.pdf).